dataewan/build-blog/content/posts/whats-so-good-about-text-files.rst

 ___

 wok_ makes static websites from text files.
-I use it to make this blog,
+I use it to make this blog.
-it is very flexible and could be used to make other outputs as well.
+There are lots of other static website generators around.
+I chose wok as it is very flexible,
+I want to try using it to create other types of output - not just websites.

 .. _wok: http://wok.mythmon.com/